 Your potential customers use these directories as industry bibles, and they are often the first place they will look for new suppliers.

-Like any directory, you will be listed alongside your competitors, so it pays to advertise to ensure you communicate what is special about your business.
+As with any directory, you will be listed alongside your competitors, so it pays to advertise to ensure you communicate what is special about your business.

 It is worth asking about advertorial space when you place an ad, and can often be a good bargaining tool when negotiating your ad fees.